How to Choose a Bike Camera

 Best in Show

-If you want the best, the GoPro Hero 7 and Cycliq Fly12 both earned 10/10 ratings from at least one satisfied reviewer.
-If you're thinking of getting a set of Cycliq cameras, you might want to hold off on the rear camera.
-We've had multiple reports of product failures with the rear Cycliq Fly 6 and the company is reluctant to replace them.
+If you want the best, the GoPro Hero 7 earned a10/10 ratings from at least one satisfied reviewer.
 The highest-rated brands on average were DB Power and DJI - although each of those only had one rating.
 Not that more money always equals better quality, but average ratings did get steadily better as the price of the cameras went up.

 Shorter Riders

-Shorter riders noted they had to get creative when mounting rear cameras like the Cycliq Fly6.
-If you're a shorter rider and interested a rear facing camera, you might want to double check you have enough space to mount a rear facing camera.
+Shorter riders noted they had to get creative when mounting rear cameras.
+If you're a shorter rider and interested a rear facing camera, double check you have enough space to mount a rear facing camera.

 🚲 / 🛴 Shares